p55t/eb-tomcat-snakes/README.md

 The process takes about 15 minutes.
 If you want to save time during the initial environment creation, you can launch the environment without a database, and then add one after the environment is running from the Configuration page.
 Launching an RDS DB instance takes about 10 minutes.

-##### To deploy with the EB CLI

-The EB CLI requires Python 2.7 or 3.4 and the package manager ``pip``.
-For detailed instructions on installing the EB CLI, see [Install the EB CLI](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) in the AWS Elastic Beanstalk Developer Guide.

-Install the EB CLI:

-	~$ pip install awsebcli

-Initialize the project repository:

-	~/eb-tomcat-snakes$ eb init

-Add the following to ``.elasticbeanstalk/config.yml``:

-	deploy:
-	  artifact: ROOT.war

-Create an environment with an RDS database:

-	~/eb-tomcat-snakes$ eb create tomcat-snakes --sample --single --timeout 20 -i t2.micro --database.engine postgres --database.instance db.t2.micro --database.username *any username* --database.password *any password*

-Deploy the project WAR to your new environment:

-	~/eb-tomcat-snakes$ eb deploy --staged

-Open the environment in a browser:

-	~/eb-tomcat-snakes$ eb open

 ## Site Functionality
 The application is a simple Java EE site that uses simple tags, tag files, and an SQL database hosted in an external database in Amazon Relational Database Service (Amazon RDS).